Sømna Municipality

 Sømna is a municipality in Nordland county, Norway.
 It is part of the Helgeland traditional region.
 The administrative center of Sømna is the village of Vik i Helgeland.
 Other villages in the municipality include Dalbotn, Sund, Vennesund, and Berg.

+The 195 km2 municipality is the 302nd largest by area out of the 357 municipalities in Norway.
+Sømna Municipality is the 282md most populous municipality in Norway with a population of 1,976.
+The municipality's population density is 10.1 PD/km2 and its population has decreased by 3.5% over the previous 10-year period.

-The oldest boat remains ever found in Norway (Haugvikbåten - 2,500 years old) was discovered in a bog in Sømna.
+The oldest remains of a boat ever found in Norway (the 2,500-year-old Haugvikbåten) was discovered in a bog in Sømna.

 Sømna has some of the best agriculture in the region.
 Dairy and beef cows as well as grains are produced in Sømna.
 There is also a dairy in Berg that produces milk and cheese.